Prickly heat (heat rash)

 How you can treat or prevent heat rash yourself

-The main thing to do is keep your skin cool so you do not sweat and irritate the rash.
+If you have heat rash the main thing to do is keep your skin cool so you do not sweat and irritate the rash.

 To keep your skin cool